CFMS/cfms-rtd/docs/availablesystems.rst

 Secondary Cluster
 -----------------

 Our secondary cluster is comprised of systems from a number of manufacturers, including IBM, Bull and HP.
+This system is provided for specific customers and projects.

 Virtualised Systems
 ===================